mattbellis/PHYS-3330/raw-content/lab4-raw.md

 > The op-amp is, essentially, a “perfect part”: a complete integrated amplifier gain block, best thought of as a dc-coupled differential amplifier with single-ended output, and with extraordinarily high gain.
 It also excels in precise input symmetry and nearly zero input current.
 Op-amps are designed as “gain engines” for negative feedback, with such high gain that the circuit performance is set almost entirely by the feedback circuitry.
 Op-amps are small and inexpensive, and they should be the starting point for nearly every analog circuit you design.
 In most op-amp circuit designs we’re in the regime where they are essentially perfect: with them we will learn to build nearly perfect amplifiers, current sources, integrators, filters, regulators, current-to voltage converters, and a host of other modules.
 (Horowitz and Hill 3<sup>rd</sup> Ed.
 223)

 In this lab, you will use op-amps to build a voltage buffer and a non-inverting amplifier.
 Op-amps are ICs (integrated circuits) made up of many transistors.
-Most textbooks discuss transistors prior to op-amps; we are going in the opposite order because we are not particularly interested in how op-amps are designed and the details of the inner workings.
+Most textbooks discuss transistors prior to op-amps; we are going in the opposite order because we are not particularly interested in how op-amps are designed and the details of the inner workings (however, this could be explored in a final project).
 When considering how op-amps work at a higher level, the analysis is often far easier than that of transistor circuits.
-The ***GOLDEN RULES*** can be used to solve most op-amp circuits with relative ease; these golden rules are approximations (which most of the time are quite reasonably accurate) that greatly reduce the complexity of op-amp circuit analysis.
+The ***GOLDEN RULES*** can be used to solve most op-amp circuits with relative ease; these golden rules are approximations (which most of the time are quite accurate) that greatly reduce the complexity of op-amp circuit analysis.

 ## Open Loop Gain